nyx-space/hifitime/README.md

 * [ ] Dates only, or times only (i.e. handles only the combination of both), but the `Datetime::at_midnight` or `Datetime::at_noon` help
 * [ ] Custom formatting of date time objects (cf. [issue \#4](https://github.com/ChristopherRabotin/hifitime/issues/4))

+# Changelog
+## version 1.0 - COMPLETE rewrite
+The previous API is **totally incompatible** with version 1.0.

+### In this new version:
++ Correct and explicit support for TAI versus UTC (previously, UTC was _implied_ in the `Datetime` struct and TAI was _implied_ in the `Instant` struct)
++ Removed annoyingly high precision which prevented simple day-to-day operations on seconds (as needed in most time simulation software)

+### Motivation
+After using this extensively for a few months, I've come to realize that it was highly ambiguous, and frankly a pain in the neck to use because of the complexity of the `Instant` struct.
+It made common operations complicated for no good reason.
+And at least one major bug existed (the difference between two `Instant` of MJD was different from the actual difference of MJDs converted to seconds).